-- Residual of the Fund’s applied science and technology investment approach, the Fund maintains its broad allocation across sectors, with approximately 69% in information technology, 16% in health care, 6% in industrials, 4% in consumer discretionary, and smaller amounts in materials, telecommunication services and financials.
+- Residual of the Fund’s applied science and technology investment approach, the Fund maintains its broad allocation across sectors – approximately 67% in information technology, 17% in health care, 6% in industrials, 4% in consumer discretionary, and smaller amounts in materials, telecommunication services, financials and utilities.

 - In mixed economic environments, we believe there are many potential investment opportunities – especially in scarce resources, data, mobility and biotechnology – around the world that we will be able to take advantage of given our geographic, sector and market cap flexibility.

 The opinions expressed in this commentary are those of the Fund’s manager and are current through June 30, 2014.
 The manager's views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
 Past performance is no guarantee of future results.